Mawson Lakes, South Australia: Suburb creation

-Housing design during the initial development phase of Mawson Lakes was controlled by land title encumbrances, with Delfin/Lendlease having guidelines in place to dictate acceptable architectural design and external finishes in accordance with their vision for individual neighbourhoods, as well as for the wider suburb.
+Housing design during the initial development phase of Mawson Lakes was controlled by land title encumbrances, with Delfin having guidelines in place to dictate acceptable architectural design and external finishes in accordance with their vision for individual neighbourhoods, as well as for the wider suburb.
 Encumbrances also placed restrictions on the positioning and appearance of external fixtures (such as clotheslines and TV aerials).
-Delfin/Lendlease also used encumbrances to control and influence the design and appearance of other South Australian urban developments they led, including West Lakes, Golden Grove, and later, Blakes Crossing.
+Delfin also used encumbrances to control and influence the design and appearance of other South Australian urban developments they led, including West Lakes, Golden Grove, and later, Blakes Crossing.

-In 2011, Lendlease completed development at Mawson Lakes and transferred management of the suburb to the City of Salisbury.
+In 2011, Lendlease, having acquired Delfin, completed development at Mawson Lakes and transferred management of the suburb to the City of Salisbury.
 The total development period was 13 years.

 On 1 January 2015, the obligation on Lendlease to administer and enforce the encumbrance on properties in Mawson Lakes expired.
 However, the encumbrance remains in place — albeit without a nominated enforcement body.